The Ivy Brasserie, central Cambridge

-Spirit of the Speakeasy - Muddy reviews the Ivy in Cambridge
+Spirit of the Speakeasy amidst the cobbles - Muddy reviews the Ivy in Cambridge.
+Er, can move in please?

 The opening of the Ivy’s brasserie in Cambridge has been the hot ticket for weeks, and Instagram has been awash with pictures of puddings, cocktails and parties from its prime spot on Trinity Street.
 The original Ivy restaurant opened in London in 1917, and quickly established itself as a celebrity hot-spot for artists and theatre-types due to its proximity to the West-End.
 Those with regular tables included Noel Coward, Vivien Leigh and Laurence Olivier, and A.A.
 Gill wrote a book inspired by the institution in 1997, The Ivy: The Restaurant and its Recipes.
 So what, if anything, has been retained of the original spirit in the new regional brasseries, and where does the Cambridge edition fit it to the legacy of this illustrious brand?
 Well, before all that, let’s get to the good stuff…